Lindharden/DISCO2-module-template/README.md

 ## Writing the Module

-To write the module, you must edit the `module_template.c` file.
-This file gives examples of how to utilize the `ImageBatch` struct and how parameters can be accessed.
+To write the module, you must edit the `module_template.c` or `module_template.cpp` file (remember to change the build source file to the `.cpp` version in `meson.build` if using C++).
+These files give examples of how to utilize the `ImageBatch` struct and how parameters can be accessed.

 ### ImageBatch Struct and Utilities